|

 18. How can I start an Art à la Carte program in my community?

-In 2010, an estimated 173,800 Canadians were diagnosed with cancer – 15,900 in Alberta alone.
+This year, an estimated 159,900 Canadians will be diagnosed with cancer.
 Please consider becoming a partner in this small idea that is making a very BIG difference.

 |